Browser & Tracking

 Domains and Phishing Prevention

 Phishing scams use domain names that closely resemble legitimate ones.
 A common trick is placing the real name in a subdomain, such as amazon.co.jp.evil.com.
-Remember that the real domain is the part just before the last dot.

 Domain Registration and Management